artainmo/web-development/other/kubernetes/README.md

 ##### Create An Application From A Git Repository
 To create via CLI we first need to specify the namespace we are working on `kubectl config set-context --current --namespace=<nameArgoCdNamespace>`.<br>
-Subsequently we can create from that namespace an app that performs continuous integration with another repository.
+Subsequently we can create through that namespace an app from another repository, that will be connected to Argo CD.
 Here is an example:<br>
 `argocd app create <nameApp> --repo <gitRepoLink> --path/file <PathInRepoToAppDir/PathToSingleKubernetesManifest> --dest-namespace <namespaceAppWillBeIn> --dest-server https://kubernetes.default.svc`<br>
 [Here](https://argo-cd.readthedocs.io/en/release-1.8/user-guide/commands/argocd_app_create/) is more info about the 'argocd create' command.